adityas0204/fullstack-open/notes/part3 - Programming a server with NodeJS and Express/a node.js & express.md

 - `json-parser` listed before `requestLogger` to initialize `request.body`
 - Middleware functions have to be used before routes
-  - Can be called after route is no route handler processes the HTTP request
+  - Can be called after route if no route handler processes the HTTP request
   - Make middleware to catch requests made to non-existent routes:

 ```js